chuckstack/chuckstack.github.io/src-ls/postgres-convention/sample-table-convention.md

 - exposes the tables to the api schema
 - adds comments to each table
 - adds triggers to each table to set session data

+Simply copy and paste this script into a SQL editor and execute with the above substituted variables.

 ```sql
 -- set session to show stk_superuser as the actor performing all the tasks